 * Wall St closes up after see-saw session

 * Euro under pressure after biggest fall vs dollar in 6 mths

 * Bond prices fall on rosy surveys of factory activity

 By Herbert Lash

-fell to a two-week low against the dollar on growing
+the euro fell to a two-week low against the dollar on growing

 expectations the European Central Bank will ease monetary policy